antarctica/flask-entra-auth/README.md

 * add any required [Scopes](#permissions-roles-and-scopes) to the decorator - for example the `/projected-with-*` routes

-Independently of these options, it's possibly to whitelist specific, allowed, client applications, regardless of the user using them.
-This is useful in circumstances where a user may be authorised but the client can't be trusted.:
+Independently of these options, it's possible to require specific, trusted, client applications, regardless of the user using them.
+This is useful in circumstances where a user may be authorised but the client can't be trusted:

 * set the `AZURE_OAUTH_CLIENT_APPLICATION_IDS` config option to a list of Azure application identifiers